Eric's Platform

 - Increased funding for school infrastructure and resources

-- Massively expand vocational, technical, and apprenticeship programs
+- Massively expand vocational, technical, and apprenticeship programs for all ages

 -